(A Nationally Recognized American Hemerocallis Society Display Garden)

 The garden specializes in hybrid daylilies growing over

-2200 registered varieties including many award winners.
-Many of the daylilies are from some of the nation's best-known
+2000 registered varieties including several award winners.
+Many daylilies are from some of the nation's best-known

 hybridizers.
-In addition, 40,000 hybrid cultivars hybridized in the garden may be seen.
+In addition, thousands of cultivars hybridized in the garden may be seen.

-The garden has been recognized as an American Hemerocallis Society (AHS) Display Garden.
-A collection of over 200 Pauline Henry's "SILOAM" daylilies is maintained in the garden.
+The garden is recognized as an American Daylily Society (ADS) Display Garden.
+A large collection of Pauline Henry's "SILOAM" daylilies is maintained in the garden.
 This is one of the largest collections of Siloam daylilies.
 All registered daylilies are clearly labeled.

-The garden will be open for visitors most Wednesdays through Fridays 10 AM to 5 PM, 10 AM to 4 PM Saturday, and Noon to 4 PM Sunday from late June through early August.
+The garden is open for visitors most Thursdays through Saturdays 10 AM to 4 PM and 1 to 4 PM Sunday from late June through early August.
 If coming from a distance, please call ahead to ensure someone will be in the garden to welcome you.
-Open other days or evenings by prior appointment.
+Other times by prior appointment.
 The best bloom period is in mid to late July.
-There is no charge to visit an official AHS Display Garden.
+There is no charge to visit an official ADS Display Garden.
 Several garden benches, shade and picnic table available.
 Restrooms nearby at Fox Run Vineyards.

 Grace Gardens, named in memory of Mr. Rood's mother, is a five-acre semi-formal garden.
 Grace Rood loved her daylilies.
 She started growing them in 1957 and in 1972 transferred her collection of 400 daylilies to the Rood's home.
-In 1994, part of a vineyard was reclaimed to develop the new garden adding over 2000 newer varieties.
+In 1994, part of a vineyard was reclaimed to develop the new garden adding over 2000 newer varieties including 150 of Tom's and Kathy's introductions.
 The garden has gentle eastward sloping terrain just one half- mile west of the widest part of Seneca Lake.
-The garden has a grand view of Seneca.
+The garden in dry weather is wheel chair accessible and has a grand view of Seneca.

 and over 600 feet in depth.
 The lake is the middle of a series of lakes that legend reports were made by the